elden2/victor-hugo/site/content/blog/MNIST.md

 ![200 Iterations](/img/alpha_200iter.png)

+It doesn't look like 200 iterations is helping us all that much.
+It's a bit scattered still, so a slightly smaller learning rate probobably wouldn't hurt.

-Lets use .000007 learning rate and 200 iterations on test set and see our final accuracy.
+Lets use .000007 learning rate and 200 iterations (it runs pretty fast as it is, so time isn't an issue) on test set and see our final accuracy.

-##85.05% Accurate.
+#85.05% Accurate.
 Not half bad.